unik-name/docs.unikname.network/docs/uns-network-key-concepts/cryptography-overview.md

 Traditional blockchain accounts are represented by a couple of public and private keys.
 These accounts handle a balance of fongible tokens (e.g. coin or utility token).

-Within <uns/> we call these accounts the `cryptoaccounts` to be more meaningful.
+Within <brand name="uns"/> we call these accounts the `cryptoaccounts` to be more meaningful.
 These cryptoaccounts are represented by a couple of a [PublicKey](#publickey) and [PrivateKey](#privatekey), and also by a public address and a passphrase.
 The address is built via a combination of RIPEMD160 hashing and Base58Check encoding prefixed by a single network byte.

-Then <uns/> cryptoaccounts handle both the UNS protocol tokens, and UNIK Non Fungible Tokens representing @unikname.
+Then <brand name="uns"/> cryptoaccounts handle both the UNS protocol tokens, and UNIK Non Fungible Tokens representing @unikname.
 They're protected and secured by a [passphrase](#passphrase).

 ## unikid

-Every @unikname is encoded within the <uns/> blockchain with a hashcode, its `unikid`.
+Every @unikname is encoded within the <brand name="uns"/> blockchain with a hashcode, its `unikid`.
 Every unikid is "embedded" into a public key and can't exists without it.
 The unikid is the public part of a @unikname, the human-readable string representing a @unikname is not public, unless its owner decide to disclose it.

 ## Overview